brain-tec/account-closing/account_cutoff_accrual_order_base/readme/DESCRIPTION.rst

 invoices before the accounting cutoff date.
 Nevertheless, you can still reset to draft a supplier invoice but you won't be able to modify any amount.
 You are then supposed to re-validate the invoice.

+Warning: This module is replacing account_cutoff_picking and is incompatible with it.